tejaspokale22/school-management-api/README.md

 Before you begin, ensure you have the following installed:
 - Node.js
-- MySQL
+- Docker and Docker Compose
-- Docker (optional, for containerized deployment)
+- Git

 ## 🔧 Installation